EducationNutritionParentingFestive Fun in The Kitchen With Mandy Sacher

 • Make homemade chocolates and encourage your little ones to pour it into their favourite moulds using our homemade chocolate recipe.

-Here are three delicious Christmas recipes designed with little tummies in mind, which can be created together as a family, and then enjoyed together, no matter what you choose to celebrate.
+Here are two delicious Christmas recipes designed with little tummies in mind, which can be created together as a family, and then enjoyed together, no matter what you choose to celebrate.

 Craft Activities With Kids